OpenCoreData/ocdGarden/CSDCODirWalkTests/README.md

 # CSDCO Directory Walk testing

+## STATUS Cultivated
+This garden item has been cultivated.. its results are now in ocdFX

 ## About
 Need to use the testing described below to limit the discovery of files to correctly index the CSDCO holdings and avoid file not of interest